 Vitamin C is required to make collagen, a major constituent of the arterial wall.
 When vitamin C isn’t adequate to fix arterial wall damage, lipoproteins instead patch up the hole and begin the process of atherosclerosis.
 Humans cannot make vitamin C and must obtain it from diet.

-Say no to calcium supplements.
 Yes, strong bones require calcium, along with adequate vitamin D, exercise, and vitamin K2, but calcium supplements are not the answer!
 Calcium supplements increase the risks of arterial stiffness and heart attack (37, 38, 39).

 Although often understated, lifestyle changes hugely impact health.
 Not only are getting enough exercise and maintaining a healthy weight important, but overall, people need to sit less.
 One study found that sitting time, regardless of the amount of time spent exercising, correlated with heart disease risk (40).
 Reducing stress and getting adequate sleep will also support a healthy heart.